-As distinctive as the courses are… more of that later… one important area where they are very similar is in the training.
-Both courses are focused on attainment of the Level 1 and Level 2 of the CSIA (ski instructor qualifications) or CASI (snowboard instructor qualifications).
+As distinctive as the courses are… more of that later… one area where they are very similar is in the training.
+Both courses are focused on attainment of the Level 1 and Level 2 of the CSIA (Canadian Ski Instructors' Alliance) or CASI (Canadian Association of Snowboard Instructors.)
 In both resorts, we get priority access to the best and brightest in the Ski & Board Schools and we choose the most-experienced and most highly-qualified ski & snowboard trainers.
 The majority are Level 4 instructors and, as a group, have a range of specialties … race, freestyle and off-piste/ powder riding … to ensure a comprehensive ski & snowboard education for every one of our clients.
 Even though the Banff course is longer in duration to the Big White course, the amount of training hours is exactly the same with either programme.

 The ski hills

 A good starting point for this category is to emphasise that the ski hills in Banff and Big White are both in the top five of Canadian ski resorts… they offer an abundance of riding with full diversity: wide-open pistes, tight tree runs & glades, race courses, freestyle parks, off-piste itineraries, bumps, cruisy blues, steeps & deeps, nursery slopes and every other type of terrain you could need for instructor training or want for skier/ rider improvement!
 And all of this hallowed ground is, as you may expect for Canada, regularly hammered by snow throughout the whole of the winter.